tenzir/tenzir/doc/vast.1.md

   *stop*

-Stops the node and terminates all contained actors.
+Stops the node and terminates all contained components.

 ### peer